Everyday Wanderer Logo

 Size in Square Miles: 145,556 (4th largest in the United States)

-State Nicknames: The Treasure State and Big Sky Country
+State Nicknames: Treasure State and Big Sky Country

 Montana Time Zone: Mountain

-Largest Cities in Montana: Billings, Missoula, Great Falls, Bozeman, Butte, Helena, and Kalispell
+Largest Montana Cities: Billings, Missoula, Great Falls, Bozeman, Butte, Helena, and Kalispell

 Where in the World is Montana?